forsaken-heart24/Samsung-Additional-Features/tweak_configs/build_properties.md

 > - We have some good bootanimations here too, like the one from the <a href="https://github.com/forsaken-heart24/FLOSSIS/blob/main/tweak_configs/ROG_bootanimation.tar.gz">ROG devices</a> and one from the <a href="https://github.com/forsaken-heart24/FLOSSIS/blob/main/tweak_configs/Cyberpunk.tar.gz">OnePlus Cyberpunk Edition</a> (you have to extract and copy it over by yourself) and those bootanimation(s) is built for 2340x1080 resolution devices, use it if it works perfectly.

-### ⁍ increase or decrease the bootanimation FPS (useful if you have an bootanimation with more frames)
+### ⁍ increase or decrease the bootanimation FPS (useful if you have an bootanimation with more frames like the one from above)
 ```
 boot.fps=xx # should be an integer like 60 or smth lower than it.
 shutdown.fps=xx # should be an integer like 60 or smth lower than it.
 ```

-### ⁍ Use Dithering pattern for rendering and playbacks, better display quality but it lowers the overall performance.
+### ⁍ Use Dithering pattern for rendering and playbacks, better quality but it lowers the overall raw performance on those use cases.
 ```
 persist.sys.use_dithering=1
 ```